 Workmanship Warranty (Installer)

 This is separate from the manufacturer warranty and comes from your contractor.
-It covers defects in the installation itself — improper ledger attachment, flashing failures, inadequate drainage, loose railings, joist spacing errors, and structural settling.
-Our 5-year workmanship warranty covers 100% of labor and materials to correct any installation defect we caused.
-Many contractors offer only 1–2 years, and some offer nothing at all.
+It can cover defects in the installation itself β improper ledger attachment, flashing failures, inadequate drainage, loose railings, joist spacing errors, and structural settling.
+The exact term, scope, exclusions, and remedy should be written into the project paperwork instead of summarized verbally.

 What Voids a Deck Warranty